MS-D-rei/Remix_Tutorial_memo/Readme.md

 Remix serializes the form and making a `fetch` request to our server, the browser will serialize the form and make a document request.
 So, even if disable JavaScript, the whole thing will still work and gets the same UI in the end either way.

+### The reason why there is no event.preventDefault() on the cancel button in $contactId.edit.tsx
+A `<button type="button">`, while seemingly redundant, is the HTML way of preventing a button from submitting its form.